Chart Color Schemes

 Whitsundays was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Whitsundays was found to be more culturally diverse than most local markets, with 23.8% of its population speaking a language other than English at home and 38.1% born overseas.
-The predominant religion in Whitsundays is Christianity, comprising 36.5% of the population.
-Notably, Judaism is overrepresented at 0.3%, compared to 0.1% across the rest of Queensland.
+Whitsundays was found to have a higher level of cultural diversity than most local markets, with 23.8% of its population speaking a language other than English at home and 38.1% born overseas.
+Christianity is the predominant religion in Whitsundays, accounting for 36.5% of the population.
+Notably, Judaism is overrepresented compared to the rest of Queensland, comprising 0.3% versus 0.1%.

 Frequently Asked Questions - Diversity